lukos/simsig_importer/Documentation/Usage.md

 # Usage instructions
 There is a sample spreadsheet in the project that can be used as a starting point.
-There is some flexibility as described below but the important points are that the individual sheets are given the specific names "Train Types", "Timetable" and "Seed Groups" although only Timetable is mandatory.
-Any other sheets, that you might be using to work things out, will simply be ignored.
+There is some flexibility as described below but the important points are that the individual sheets are given the specific names "Train Types", "Timetable Up", "Timetable Down" and "Seed Groups" although none are mandatory mandatory.
+Any other sheets that you might be using to work things out, will simply be ignored.

-We will probably look at making none of the sheets mandatory in the future to allow you to layer various documents on top of each other, e.g. you might have a standard list of train types which instead of copying and pasting you could import first before then importing various iterations of timetables.
+You can import multiple spreadsheets which will help with trains that do not simply travel in the up or down direction but perhaps go around a chord and change.
+Other timetables need to be in the same general format but you can use whichever locations are necessary (and mandatory for simsig) to ensure that trains are always read from top to bottom since this is the order that their locations are added.
+Additional sheets can link to train types and seed groups previously imported but you cannot link a timetable to a train type that is not yet imported so import those first!

 ## Seed groups
 Seed groups are very straight-forward.
 Add a unique id to tie it to a working on the timetable sheet and then just fill in the mandatory start time and the optional title.